cout/sm_room_timer/README.md

   without that item (e.g. KPDR with spazer)

 To define a route, complete a run from beginning to end.
-A route is a series of transitions starting anywhere and ending at Ceres escape.
+A route is a series of transitions starting anywhere and ending at Zebes escape.
 It is okay to load state when defining a route, so long as you do not deviate from the route until it is complete; duplicate transitions (same item set and entry/exit door) will be ignored.
 When the route is